 Further information on prevalent types of plagiarism can be found in the resources tab.

-Copyright refers to the legal rights that an owner holds over their works and intellectual property.
-This includes usage terms, how the work must be acknowledged, or whether it is allowed to be used at all.
-By plagiarizing someones work, you may also be breaching Copyright laws.
+Copyright relates to the rights that a Copyright owner holds over their works and intellectual property.
+This includes deciding usage terms and fees, how the work must be acknowledged, or whether it is allowed to be used at all.
+By plagiarizing someones work, you may also be breaching Copyright.
 This can have legal and financial repercussions.

 When planning to display images, infographics, data etc. in your publication that have been taken from other sources, ensure that you have permission to do so and that they are correctly acknowledged.
 If in doubt, seek permission from the Copyright owner.

-Some publishers claim copyright ownership over a paper once a work has been published in their journal - and in such instances, Copyright no longer belongs to the author.
-Always check the publishers policy on Copyright ownership when submitting your paper, as this determines how an author is allowed to share and distribute their published work.
+Some publishers may claim Copyright ownership over a work once it has been published in their journal - and in such instances, Copyright no longer belongs to the author/s.
+Always check the publishers policy on Copyright ownership when submitting your paper, as this determines how an author is allowed distribute and reuse their published work.

 Edith Cowan University acknowledges and respects the Nyoongar people, who are